ipadkid358/personal-tweaks/ytmaudio/readMe.md

 ## YTMAudio

-YouTube Music uses a lot of data.
-This tweak only allows audio to play.
-Flipping the switch does nothing
+Disables video playback in YouTube Music.
+Toggling the in-app switch does nothing.